topicusonderwijs/git-scrum/Readme.md

 ## Commands

+- `task-start` - create a new remote+local feature branch
+- `task-test`- push a task that is busy to a testing branch
 - `task-done` - merge the feature branch into master and delete it
+- `task-sync` - synchronize with upstream and remove branches that have already been fully merged into master
 - `task-list` - list all tasks and their status (both you and colleagues)
-- `task-reject` - same as task-sync
-- `task-start` - create a new remote+local feature branch
-- `task-status` - display the status of a single task (done, busy, ...)
 - `task-switch` - Switch between tasks (feature branches)
-- `task-sync` - synchronize with upstream and remove branches that have already been fully merged into master
-- `task-test`- push a task that is busy to a testing branch
 - `task-update` - merge the commits in master back into your feature branch
+- `task-status` - display the status of a single task (done, busy, ...)
+- `task-reject` - not used anymore

 ## Example workflow